 She graduated magna cum laude from Harvard University and she received a Ph.D. with distinction from the University of Chicago.
 She has received fellowships from the Ford Foundation, the Michelle R. Clayman Institute for Gender Research, and the Center for the Comparative Study of Race and Ethnicity.
 She was honored by the Silicon Valley Branch of the NAACP with a Freedom Fighter Award.
 She served as a juror for the 2018 Pulitzer Prize in History.

 She teaches courses on American identity; African American history; African American women’s history; American road trips, migration, travel and mobility; and twentieth-century American history and culture.
+She also has taught classes on Hamilton (the musical) and Michelle Obama.
 She has won teaching awards including the Phi Beta Kappa Teaching Prize, the Graves Award in the Humanities, and the St. Clair Drake Teaching Award.

 The Great Migration, C-SPAN, "Lectures in History," May 10, 2011